What is disruptive innovation?

-Find out more about future disruptors and some of the companies championing them in the articles below.
+Find out more about future disruptors and some of the innovations they’re developing in the articles below.

 Baillie Gifford Disruption Week

 You can read and watch the sessions via the links above, or get access to the transcripts and recordings below.